 This depends entirely on you and your goals.
 As I noted earlier in the article, I typically recommend that beginners opt for 1-2 pairs that they'll be using regularly.
 You can pick up weights over time, or even get an adjustable pair that'll grow with you as you knock your fitness goals out of the park.

-At the same time, fitness enthusiasts who use a wide range of weights for the various exercises they've incorporated into their workouts should probably opt for either getting a full set of fixed weight dumbbells or an adjustable pair altogether.
+At the same time, fitness enthusiasts who use a wide range of weights for the various exercises (be it the underhand dumbbell row, dumbbell pullover, or say the dumbbell floor press) they've incorporated into their workouts should probably opt for either getting a full set of fixed weight dumbbells or an adjustable pair altogether.